-- a.
-Stop the current activity - b.
-Thoroughly clean the wound with soap and water - c.
-Flush mucous membranes with large amount of water - d.
+- 1. Stop the current activity - 2.
+Thoroughly clean the wound with soap and water - 3.
+Flush mucous membranes with large amount of water - 4.
 Report the occurrence immediately to faculty or preceptor so that evaluation of risk and need for treatment can occur promptly